France's Safran sees gradual recovery after crisis-hit 2020

 Air traffic drives the majority of the company’s engine business through services and parts, for which demand is based on the number of hours flown.

-Safran’s widely watched civil aftermarket revenue fell 43% in dollar terms in 2020 as pandemic travel restrictions reduced flying.
+Safran’s widely watched civil aftermarket revenue fell 43% in dollar terms in 2020 amid pandemic travel restrictions.

-Safran co-produces jet engines with General Electric for Boeing and Airbus medium-haul jets.
+Safran co-produces civil jet engines with General Electric for Boeing and Airbus medium-haul jets.

 Joint shipments of the latest-generation LEAP engine more than halved last year to 815 units from 1,736 in 2019.
 Safran said its forecasts assumed more than 800 deliveries in 2021.

-Andries expressed confidence in plans by Airbus to boost single-aisle output by 12.5% to 45 jets a month by the end of the year, saying Safran could accommodate the increase “with no problem”.
+Andries, a former Airbus strategist who helped launched the A350 and went on to run Safran’s engine division, backed plans by Airbus to boost single-aisle output by 12.5% to 45 a month by end-year, saying Safran could accommodate the rate “with no problem”.
+Engine manufacturers have previously warned planemakers not to stress the industry’s fragile supply chain.

+“There has been no critical deterioration of the situation,” said when asked about the health of Safran’s own supply base.

 He described alloys maker Aubert & Duvall, for which a group including Airbus and Safran has submitted a preliminary offer after Eramet put it on sale, as a strategic supplier but added no decision had been made on whether to buy it.

-Safran said it had met cost-saving forecasts in 2020 as it cut the workforce by 17%, or by 21% when temporary staff are included.
-It cut research and development spending by 35%.

-Andries said restructuring would continue in 2021 and the company had shed another 1,500 positions since the end of December.
+Safran cut its workforce by 17% in 2020, or 21% including temporary posts.
+Andries said the company had already shed another 1,500 positions this year.

+On defence, Andries said Safran remained ready to supply a version of its M88 military engine for India’s Tejas light combat aircraft in a long-delayed deal.

+The Tejas entered service in 2016, 33 years after it was approved as the country sought to build a fighter from scratch but has been dogged by production delays.
+It is currently powered by engines from GE.

 Our Standards: The Thomson Reuters Trust Principles.